mfarmani95/FOSS_Weekly/docs/index.md

 If the surface soil is already saturated or near saturation (high soil moisture content due to overestimation), it has a reduced capacity to absorb additional rainfall.
 This can lead to increased infiltration excess and, subsequently, more surface runoff.
 In other words, models generate some streamflow that doesn't exist in reality.

+When the soil retains more moisture than is realistically present, it can lead to the generation of artificially elevated streamflow and baseflow.
+This is because soil water content is intrinsically linked to the two primary mechanisms of streamflow generation: ❗ Infiltration excess and Saturation excess❗

+Imagine a scenario where an arid region's surface soil moisture is overestimated.
+If this surface soil approaches or reaches saturation due to such overestimation, its capacity to absorb subsequent rainfall diminishes.
+This condition can amplify infiltration excess, resulting in increased surface runoff.
+Essentially, this means models might portray streamflow values that diverge from true conditions.🔴

 ![image](https://github.com/mfarmani95/FOSS_Weekly/assets/83543441/888c7d8f-073b-459c-8f72-152df8ffa309)